HeatherWtr/Price-Alert-System/README.md

-# Price-Alert-System
+# Price Alert System
-Create an alert system that sends notifications when cryptocurrency prices reach predefined levels.
+A python project to create an alert system that sends notifications when cryptocurrency prices reach predefined levels.